 Please Note: Applications are reviewed each semester and all positions require a two-semester commitment and minimum of 12 hours per week.

-Fall 2017: Interested Applicants are Invited to Complete an Online Application.
+Fall 2017-Spring 2018: Interested Applicants are Invited to Complete an Online Application.

 Currently, we are recruiting students to support a variety of playLab projects for the 2017-2018 academic year.